City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 **Only Docker is needed to run the app.** If you want to run backend locally, you'll need NodeJS and PostgreSQL installed.
 More info in ./backend/README.md.

+For production use, Telia SMS service is required.
+Note that there are two endpoints (see environment variables section in backend documentation). **The use of the batch endpoint requires permit separately from Telia.
+Ensure your credentials have the permit.**

 ## Technologies

 - Frontend : React *(running on port 3001)*